Trust Effect

 Notes

-• By default, all Trust Factors have an Effect of Low Trust Level (i.e., if a Trust Factor is applied to a device, and the device does not satisfy the Trust Factor requirements, the device’s Trust Level will drop to Low).
-Admins can adjust the default Effect of any Trust Factor.
+- By default, all Trust Factors have an Effect of Low Trust Level (i.e., if a Trust Factor is applied to a device, and the device does not satisfy the Trust Factor requirements, the device’s Trust Level will automatcally drop to Low).
+Admins can adjust the default Effect of any Trust Factor by editing the Trust Profile.

-• If you require a Trust Factor to be mandatory, Banyan’s recommendation is to set the Effect to Always Deny.
+- If satisfying a particular Trust Factor is mandatory for your purposes, CSE’s recommendation is to set the Trust Effect to Always Deny.

-• If you’re testing a new Trust Factor and you want to see the which devices satisfy the Trust Factor without impacting access, Banyan’s recommendation is to set the Effect to No Effect.
+- If testing a new Trust Factor to see the which devices satisfy the Trust Factor without impacting access, CSE’s recommendation is to set the Trust Effect to No Effect.
+Ensure that the Trust Effect setting is adjusted appropriately after testing.